Skip to main content

 Uttara

-She knew him as Brihannala her dance teacher.
+She knew him as Brihannala, her dance teacher.
 She learned the skills of graceful dancing from him.
-He turned out to be Arjun the greatest of warriors.
-She still could not believe that the lady who did her mother's makeup was in fact Samragni Draupadi.
+He turned out to be Arjun, the greatest of warriors.
+She still could not believe that the lady who did her mother's makeup was, in fact, Samragni Draupadi.
 Her twin brother Uttar was quite excited to know that Maharathi Arjun would teach him archery at their palace.
 She was sitting in the Palace Gardens with her brother when a guard came in.

 " Princess of Matsya, your father has called you to the Chambers.
 It is urgent."